iturdikulov/notes/SOLID.md

 # SOLID

-> In software engineering, SOLID is a mnemonic acronym for five design
+> In [[Software_engineering|software engineering]], SOLID is a mnemonic acronym
-> principles intended to make object-oriented designs more understandable,
+> for five design principles intended to make object-oriented designs more
-> flexible, and maintainable.
-The principles are a subset of many principles
+> understandable, flexible, and maintainable.
+The principles are a subset of
-> promoted by American software engineer and instructor Robert C. Martin, first
+> many principles promoted by American software engineer and instructor Robert
-> introduced in his 2000 paper Design Principles and Design Patterns discussing
+> C. Martin, first introduced in his 2000 paper Design Principles and Design
-> software rot.\
+> Patterns discussing software rot.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/SOLID)</cite>

 The SOLID acronym was introduced later, around 2004, by Michael Feathers.